kej715/DtCyber/NOS1.3/README.md

 - **build-tieline-ibm.job** : a job to build the *TIELINE* subsystem such that it will interoperate with JES2 or RSCS running on the Hercules IBM emulator.
 - **build-tieline-nos2.job** : a job to build the *TIELINE* subsystem such that it will interoperate with RBF on NOS 2.
-- **customize-auto.job** : a job that modifies PP programs *1DS* and *1SJ* so that
-they will operate correctly for this NOS 1.3 distribution.
-- **customize-plato.job** : a job to build the *PLATO* subsystem PP program named *PPA* so that it will operate correctly for this NOS 1.3 distribution.
-- **customize-runner.job** : a job to modify the *RUNNER* utility and associated management commands so that they will operate correctly for this NOS 1.3 distribution.
-- **customize-sysui.job** : a job to modify the *SUI* command so that it will operate correctly for this NOS 1.3 distribution.

 The released deadstart tape used by `install.js` was built using all of these jobs except **build-tieline-ibm.job**, so there is no need to run any of these jobs